 Third, the necessary iterations to reach success have the tendency to increase.
 This suggests an update formula $$K{new} := \tau \cdot K{success}$$ with some factor $\tau \geq 1$ after each success.
 The two values above are determined after a successful outer iterations, and used for starting the inner iterations.
-A particularly efficient situation is given by $\rho = \tau = 1$ , forcing successful iterations to have weakly monotone increasing or decreasing values of K and c, respectively.
-We shall call such a run of Algorithm 5 a "monotonic" run.
+A particularly efficient situation is given by $\rho = \tau = 1$, forcing successful iterations to have weakly monotone increasing or decreasing values of K and c, respectively.
+We shall call such a run of Algorithm 10 a "monotonic" run.
 If applied for compactly supported radial basis functions, the algorithm in its above form reaches smaller and smaller scales, until the calculations can be localized and parallelized.
 This has not yet been fully exploited in the numerical examples following in the next section.
 But we want to point out a further generalization.
 One can view the inner iteration just as a trial of M different radial basis functions, ignoring scale completely.
 Since the middle iteration increases the number of iterations for each function, it will automatically select the radial basis function that reaches success using the fewest centers.
 The inner loop must be finite, but after each success of the outer iteration one can come up with a different set of finitely many candidates for radial basis functions.
 It is easy to incorporate thin-plate splines or multiquadrics at early stages, and one can go over to compactly supported functions when it comes to resolving local details.
 Numerical experiments in this direction are still to be carried out.
-The notion of a dictionary with respect to a greedy algorithm in the sense of [1], [4],[2], [6], and [7] applies here, and it is an interesting research area to pursue this connection further.
-9 Numerical Experiments We start with a reproduction of the following Franke-type function:
+The notion of a dictionary with respect to a greedy algorithm in the sense of [1], [6],[2], [8], and [9] applies here, and it is an interesting research area to pursue this connection further.
+9. Numerical Experiments We start with a reproduction of the following Franke-type function:

-Figure 1: Franke-type function
+Figure 1.
+Franke-type function

-absolute value of the residuals to 10%, 5%, and 1%, respectively.
-Further reduction should be done by local techniques provided by a forthcoming paper.
-The following table shows how many of the 40000 data locations are necessary to reach the prescribed accuracy:

 % monotone optimized

 10% 41 27

 5% 61 45

 1% 125 143

-These two runs were made with $\alpha = \beta = 0.9$ , $\gamma = 0.5$ , $\sigma = 2$ , and the starting scale was c = 10.
+These runs were made with $\alpha = \beta = 0.9, \gamma = 0.5, \sigma = 2$, and the starting scale was c = 10.
 A more detailed plot of the error as a function of the used centers is in Figure 2, while the corresponding scales are in Figure 3.
 Note how close the monotone run is to the optimized run in both cases, in particular for large numbers of centers.
 The error for the monotone run does not lead to a monotone decreasing error curve, because monotonicity is only attained for the outer iteration.
 Since later iterations use large values of K, there are clearly visible non-monotonic sections in the curve for the monotonic run in Figure 2.
 The decrease of the optimized scale in Figure 3 clearly shows that the optimizing algorithm has a strong tendency to "localize" automatically.

 Both figures strongly support our suggestion to prefer the monotonic run over the optimizing run, if one just wants a quick approximation of 1% accuracy.
+In

+15